-Importance of Self-Study: Self-study is important in any University course but particularly so in an 100% online learning environment.
+Importance of Self-Study: Self-study is important in any University course but particularly so in a Blended Learning course.
 In this course, your progress with the self-study portion is directly evaluated through quizzes, assignments, participation and any other form of assessment.
-The synchronous sessions with the instructor are meant to reinforce what is learned through self-study; not substitute it.
+The in-class sessions with the instructor are meant to reinforce what is learned through self-study; not substitute it.

-Participation and attendance: Attendance and participation will be assessed based on the use of French during activities, preparedness, and active participation during video conferencing sessions.
+Participation and attendance: Attendance and participation will be assessed based on the use of French during activities, preparedness, and active participation in class.
 The marking rubrics for participation will be provided electronically.
 The instructor expects students to have read and completed the relevant self-study materials before coming to class.